MariaDash/HW-Linux_Terminal_GitBash_Commands/HOMEWORK_2.md

 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/main_dir/sub_dir/dir_1 (main)
 $
 ```
+Note: `grep - s`.
+Parameter -s ignore output of error messages.
+(grep: inner_dir_1: Is a directory will not be printed)
 ## 24. Find strings in files where 'sec' is located in the current directory.
 Case insensitive.
 ### 1) Only in dir_1:
 ```